 - Spousal support

-If you or your ex-spouse violates the terms of your divorce, a judge can find you in contempt of court.
 Failure to abide by the terms of the separation agreement, however, could leave you open to a breach of contract lawsuit, which can mean monetary penalties.
+So well planned and executed separation agreement is essential.

 Is A Separation Agreement Right For You?

-There is no easy answer to that question.
-Our lawyers, however, can provide you with the informed legal advice you and your spouse need to make the right choices for your unique needs.
+Our lawyers can provide you with the informed legal advice you need to make the right choices for your unique needs.

-If you choose to seek a separation agreement, it is important that both you and your spouse obtain legal representation.
-While it may seem easy to negotiate a contract on your own, you could unknowingly sign an agreement that harms you financially or gives away your parental rights.
-Our lawyers can guide you through the entire process, making sure any agreement protects your legal rights and best interests.
+It is important that you obtain legal representation while negotiating a separation agreement, especially if you have acquired real estate, businesses, investments accounts, etc. While it may seem easy to draft an agreement on your own, you could unknowingly sign a document that harms you financially or gives away your property rights.
+Our lawyers can guide you through the entire process, making sure any agreement protects your legal rights and interests.

 To learn more about separation agreements, you can contact Miller & Illikainen to schedule an initial consultation.
 We can find a solution that works for you.